Tongyong Pinyin: History

-Discussion and adoption of Tongyong Pinyin, like many other initiatives in Taiwan, quickly acquired a partisan tone turning on issues of national identity: Chinese vs. Taiwanese identity.
-Officials who identified most strongly with the nation itself, such as the Democratic Progressive Party (DPP) and its allied parties, saw no reason to adopt Hanyu Pinyin just because Mainland China and the UN had.
+Discussion and adoption of Tongyong Pinyin, like many other initiatives in Taiwan, quickly acquired a partisan tone turning on issues of Chinese versus Taiwanese identity.
+Officials who identified most strongly with the nation itself, such as the Democratic Progressive Party (DPP) and its allied parties, saw no reason to adopt Hanyu Pinyin just because mainland China and the UN had.
 If Tongyong Pinyin more adequately met the nation's needs, they saw this as ample justification for Taiwan to adopt it.
 Officials who identified more strongly with Chinese culture, such as the Kuomintang (KMT), saw no reason to introduce a new system unique to Taiwan if Hanyu Pinyin had already gained international acceptance.
 Each side accused the other of basing its preference on anti-China or pro-China sentiment rather than an objective discussion of community goals.

 In early October 2000, the Mandarin Commission of the Ministry of Education proposed to use Tongyong Pinyin as the national standard.
 Education Minister Ovid Tzeng submitted a draft of the Taiwanese romanization in late October to the Executive Yuan, but the proposal was rejected.
 In November 2000, Tzeng unsuccessfully suggested that the government adopt Hanyu Pinyin with some modifications for local dialects.
 On 10 July 2002, Taiwan's Ministry of Education held a meeting for 27 members.
 Only 13 attended.
 Two left early, and since the chairman could not vote, the bill for using Tongyong Pinyin was passed with 10 votes.

 In August 2002, the government adopted Tongyong Pinyin by an administrative order that local governments had the authority to override within their jurisdiction.
 In October 2007, with the DPP administration still in power, it was announced that Taiwan would standardize the English transliterations of its Chinese Mandarin place names by the end of the year, after years of confusion from multiple spellings, by using the locally developed Tongyong Pinyin.

 In 2008, the Kuomintang won both the legislative and presidential elections.
-In September 2008, it was announced that Tongyong Pinyin would be replaced by Hanyu Pinyin as Taiwan's standard, at the end of the year.
+In September 2008, it was announced that, at the end of the year, Tongyong Pinyin would be replaced by Hanyu Pinyin as Taiwan's standard.
 Since 1 January 2009, Hanyu Pinyin has been an official romanization system in Taiwan.

-On 24 August 2020, the Taichung City Council decided to use Tongyong Pinyin in the translated names of the stations on the Green line (Taichung Metro).
+However, on 24 August 2020, the Taichung City Council decided to use Tongyong Pinyin in the transliterated names of metro stations on the Green line.